killaketa/Mass-Character-Creator/README.md

 - [PyQt5](https://pypi.org/project/PyQt5) ```pip install pyqt5```
 - [Wiimms SZS Tools](https://szs.wiimm.de/download.html)

-PyInstaller compiled EXE of the provided .py file is available in releases.
+PyInstaller compiled EXE of the provided .py file and its modules is available in releases for convenience.
+Please note you still are required to have Wiimms SZS Tools installed.

 ## How to use